RomellPineda/taskmaster/README.md

 # Task App

 ## Description
 My first Andriod app!
 The classic task manager app in Java built with Andriod Studio.
 Allows users to set and save a username, add task titles along with a description.
 Early version utilizes grouped radio buttons with hardcoded tasks.
 Upon click of individual task, the user is taken to a detail page with task information displayed.
 Second iteration implements a RecyclerView in addition to fragments.
 Implements Room data storage.
 Later versions implement cloud data storage using Amplify to generate boilerplate code.
+Users are able to sign up or login to the application using Cognito.

 ## Screen Shots
 > ![landing page](assets/main.png)